 - Gal*Gun and its sequel, Double Peace, center around this: a trainee angel is working as a cupid as part of her final exam, and shooting an arrow into a human unlucky in love will basically give their romantic chances a big boost for a short time.
 However the trainees accidentally shoot the protagonists with several dozen arrows at once, drastically intensifying their effects and making every girl who sees him instantly fall in love... but if he's unable to find his "true" love before the day is over, he never will, since all of his romantic karma will have been used up.

 - This strip from The Perry Bible Fellowship.
 A sleeping Cupid accidentally sets his pile of arrows with a lit cigarette which causes them to rain from the sky and cause a large amount of people to have an orgy.

-- Happens in Zero Percent Discount in this strip with Reality Ensues.
+- Happens in Zero Percent Discount in this strip with Surprisingly Realistic Outcome.

 - Played for laughs with a drunk cupid at Loading Artist.

 - The Crew of the Copper-Colored Cupids focuses on a race of artificial, clockwork Cupids who believe it is their sacred duty to make everyone in the multiverse fall in love with someone, or, failing that, something.
 And pesky things like "free will" aren't going to stop them.